-Botanical surveys of the proposed Headwaters of the Cultus River RNA were completed in 1996, 1998, and 2008.
-There are no known populations of Sensitive plant species within the

-Headwaters of the Cultus RNA.
-However, these surveys focused on vascular plant species and did not survey for bryophytes (mosses and liverworts), lichens, and fungi; the presence of these species is unknown.
+A former Sensitive plant species, Carex abrupta, was located with the RNA.
+However, this species is no longer listed as Sensitive.
+There are currently no known populations of Sensitive plant within the RNA.
+However, surveys focused on vascular plant species and did not survey for bryophytes (mosses and liverworts), lichens, and fungi; the presence of these species is unknown.

-Under both the No Action and Proposed Action, the Headwaters of the Cultus RNA would continue to be managed as a Research Natural Area.
+Under both the No Action and Proposed Action, the Katsuk Butte RNA would continue to be managed as a Research Natural Area.
 Research Natural Areas are part of a national network of ecological areas designated for research, monitoring, education, and to maintain biological diversity (USDA Forest Service Manual 4063).
 RNAs are managed to allow natural processes to occur and to minimize human disturbance (USDA Forest Service Manual 4063.3).

-The Proposed Action would guarantee that the RNA be managed to maintain biological diversity into perpetuity.
+The Proposed Action would guarantee that the RNA would be managed to maintain biological diversity into perpetuity.
 Management of RNAs is beneficial to plants and their habitats.